We are proud to announce the release of Gazebo 9. This version of Gazebo has long term support with an end-of-life on January 25, 2023.

 An updated documentation platform has been created for Ignition Robotics at ignitionrobotics.org.
 This website details the available libraries, along with a brief description for each and links to API documentation and tutorials, which are sparse at this point.
 A version history for each library is also displayed with links to the version's documentation.

 Around the time of the DARPA Robotics Challenge, Gazebo faced the problem of where and how to host simulation models and related assets.
-At the time, we opted to use a Bitbucket repository along with a clone backed by Apache.
+At the time, we opted to use a BitBucket repository (then migrated to a GitHub repository) along with a clone backed by Apache.

 On Ignition Fuel you can find a list of available models.
 Logging into the site allows you to upload new models.
 There is also information about how to access the models programmatically through a REST API.
 Gazebo 9 optionally uses this API to list and download models from Fuel.
 In the tutorial section of Ignition Fuel Tools, you can find examples of how to manage models from a Fuel server programmatically.